 - Peripheral Vision.
 The intricacies of family life told from three intertwined perspectives.

 - The Demise of the Relationship of Bethany and Jude, as told through their Facebook Status Updates.
 Bethany and Jude are that couple who always air their dirty laundry in public.
 Everything explodes on the snowy January day that Jude decides to bike to work.

 - Waiting.
 A woman waits to meet her grown daughter for the first time.

 - Wanting It.
 A short story about a woman who goes to the Ho Chunk Casino on a mission for sex.

 - For Erica.
 A magical realism monologue about a woman who climbs bonsai trees.
 This piece was a semi-finalist in the Camenae Ensemble Theatre Company Monomanical Competition.

 - GHOST OF A CHANCE.
 My sweet spouse and I wrote and filmed a ghost story set in a gymnasium on New Year's Eve.
 Finalist in Videocy Short Film Contest.

 - THE COLLECTION, a completed full-length screenplay, is an animated adventure that tests the bonds of true friendship.
 After a purple diamond is stolen from the museum’s collection, the remaining jewels must band together to rescue him before they are split up and put into storage.

 - Mitch.
-A women's fiction novel about family.
+A women's fiction novel about grief, love, and family.
 A woman who has avoided her past must confront it when she becomes the legal guardian for her autistic twin brother.
 An excerpt, titled Mitch and Sabrina, was published in F Magazine, alongside a piece by one of my favorite authors, Ray Bradbury.